craigrachow/CISM/incidentmanagement.md

 - IT-focused subset of BCP
 - Includes backups, system restoration, failover
 - Driven by BIA-defined RTOs/RPOs
+- The below are in a BIA Business Impact Assessment
 - RTO recovery time objective - how quickly must it be restored
 - RPO recovery point objective - how much data loss is acceptable
 - AIW acceptable interruption window - max tolerable business process downtime